 For more resources on tardive dyskinesia, check the following out:

 Dystonia Spasmodic Torticollis

 The Movement Disorder Society

 The effects of Reglan/metoclopramide can have a great effect on a person’s life, severely altering it for the worse.
-Our Reglan Lawyers are filing Reglan Lawsuits in Georgia and in every other state in the U.S. on behalf of those suffering from Tardive Dyskinesia and other known movement disorders.
+Our Reglan lawyers are filing Reglan lawsuits in Georgia and other U.S. states on behalf of those suffering from tardive dyskinesia and other known movement disorders.
 If you or a loved one has questions about your rights or any of these conditions, please contact our Reglan Attorneys now to see how we can help.
 All inquires are kept confidential.